Wedding Speech Nerves: 5 Top Tips to keep calm when the heat is on

 So, it’s been months, perhaps even years in the planning.
 You’ve booked the venue and the dress and the suit are hanging in their respective wardrobes in readiness.
 You’ve chosen your menu and ordered your cake.
 The invitations are out – you have only to wait for the RSVPs to come back.
 Time now to think about the speeches.

 Whaaaaat speeches? – Oh no!!!
 The BIG day looms larger and closer and then nerves start to kick in as creativity deserts the brain.
 Performance anxiety and the concerns about how well it will all go on the day begin to build up.
 But stop!
 Wait!
 There is a better way.
+There’s my 5 top tips for wedding speech nerves!
+You can also read this ultimate guide to wedding speeches.

 - Place your hand on your tummy or on your chest and notice how your hand moves with each rise and fall as you breathe.
 If you have two hands free that’s even better.
 Place one hand on your chest and the other on your stomach and notice which hand moves most.
 The point of this is to notice your breathing.
 By placing your hands on yourself it connects you back to your body and away from all the stress inducing thoughts to a sense of being present.
 This is itself can induce a sense of calm and a natural progression to regulating and deepening of the breath.
 Stress can cause fast and shallow breathing.
 That can cause fuzzy thoughts as it reduces oxygenation of the blood.